mailjet/api-documentation/guides/_getting-started2.md

 		"Messages":[
 				{
 						"From": {
-								"Email": "pilot@mailjet.com",
+								"Email": "$SENDER_EMAIL",
-								"Name": "Mailjet Pilot"
+								"Name": "Me"
 						},
 						"To": [
 								{
-										"Email": "passenger1@mailjet.com",
+										"Email": "$RECIPIENT_EMAIL",
-										"Name": "passenger 1"
+										"Name": "You"
 								}
 						],
-						"Subject": "Your email flight plan!",
+						"Subject": "My first Mailjet Email!",
+						"TextPart": "Greetings from Mailjet!",
-						"TextPart": "Dear passenger 1, welcome to Mailjet!
-May the delivery force be with you!", "HTMLPart": "<h3>Dear passenger 1, welcome to Mailjet!</h3><br />May the delivery force be with you!"
+						"HTMLPart": "<h3>Dear passenger 1, welcome to <a href=\"https://www.mailjet.com/\">Mailjet</a>!</h3><br />May the delivery force be with you!"
 				}
 		]
 	}'